gvwilson/sensibleadventures/bookster/bookster.md

 people pulled on boots and coats, kissed their husbands or wives goodbye, and joined the flock trailing after the bosun.

-Standing in his doorway, Gaeston watched them go by impassively.
+Standing in his doorway, Gaeston watched them leave impassively.
 Laeuc waved and said good morning, but Gaeston made no reply.
 From the look of his hair and clothes, he hadn't washed since his son's funeral; the dark green bottle in his hand could have been half full